Yuanen-Pang/BJTU-gradation-photos/readme.md

 ## Copyright and data sharing policy

 ​	You can freely download and use this database for scientific research and other non-commercial purposes.
 When you use this database, you must declare the source of data, as the following form: “Great thanks is giving to ***BJTU gradation photos*** shared by Xu Li’s research team from Beijing Jiaotong University.
-The detailed introduction of this database can be found in the following journal Paler: A Study on recognition model of coarse-grained soil based on Searcher-Analyser deep learning algorithm(SaNet)”.
+The detailed introduction of this database can be found in the following journal Paler: Recognizing gradations of coarse soils 674 based on big artificial samples and deep learning”.
 If you wish to use this database in commercial purpose, please contact with [cexuli2012@gmail.com](mailto:cexuli2012@gmail.com) and ask for the permission.

 ## Introduction